Minnova (CVE:MCI) Stock Price Down 20% – Here’s What Happened

-Shares of Minnova Corp.
-(CVE:MCI – Get Free Report) were down 20% on Friday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
-Approximately 249,222 shares traded hands during mid-day trading, an increase of 40% from the average daily volume of 178,078 shares.
+Minnova Corp.
+(CVE:MCI – Get Free Report) traded down 20% during mid-day trading on Thursday .
+The company traded as low as C$0.04 and last traded at C$0.04.
+249,222 shares were traded during trading, an increase of 40% from the average session volume of 178,078 shares.
 The stock had previously closed at C$0.05.

 Minnova Stock Performance